 Figure 2: Economic Discomfort Index (EDI)

-The Taylor Rule
+Taylor Rule

 From the perspective of the FOMC, a rule-based approach for balancing the competing priorities of inflation and unemployment when setting the short-term interest rates is illustrated in the Taylor Rule.
 The Taylor Rule is a widely used academic theory for research on monetary policy.
 The standard formulation (Figure 3) uses a combination of nominal interest rates, the Gross Domestic Product (GDP) gap, and the Inflation Target Gap to determine the federal funds rate (2019a; 2019b).